prakaashkpk/ProfileSwitcher/README.md

 You should have received a copy of the GNU General Public License along with ProfileSwitcher.
 If not, see <http://www.gnu.org/licenses/>.

+-

-This repository is a fork from https://github.com/seamusphelan/ProfileSwitcher.
+<b>This repository is a fork from https://github.com/seamusphelan/ProfileSwitcher.
 Use the original repository to fork the code.
-This repo is indented for my personal use.
+This repo is indented for my personal use.</b>